-So if we have a manage path with the name IT, we cannot browse this subsite along with the all subsite under IT
+So if we have a managed path with the name IT, we cannot browse this subsite along with the all subsite under IT

-Check the managed path and remove the manage path which is causing the issue.
-Here I have removed IT manage path, then it worked fine.
+Check the managed path and remove the managed path which is causing the issue.
+Here I have removed the IT manage path, then it worked fine.

 Thus, in this troubleshooting technique, we have learned about how to fix a SharePoint 404 error in subsite after Restoring a content Database.

 - Office 365: Getting started with SharePoint PnP PowerShell – installation